 3. Give him some space

 We’re not typically someone’s favorite person after we’ve scared them off or pushed them away.
 It’s no different for him.
-You might feel the need to get in touch with him as soon as possible, apologize, explain yourself and the works, but the best thing you can do for your situation is to give him some space.
+You might feel the need to get in touch with him as soon as possible, apologize, and explain yourself and the work, but the best thing you can do for your situation is to give him some space.

 You can do it before or after the apology, but remember that he needs time away from you to think about what went on between you two.
 Time does tend to give us a different perspective.